-Below is an excerpt taken from the page of Facebook’s CEO Mark Zuckerberg; he urges Donald Trump to think twice about deporting undocumented person should in the US.
+Below is an excerpt taken from the page of Facebook’s CEO Mark Zuckerberg; he urges Donald Trump to think twice about deporting undocumented residents in the United States.

 Like many of you, I’m concerned about the impact of the recent executive orders signed by President Trump.